anujkmehrotra/akm-scripts/README.md

 # akm-scripts
-Useful bash scripts for daily use based on Arch Linux tested on ArcoLinux only.
+Useful shell scripts for daily use based on Arch Linux tested on ArcoLinux only.

 PLEASE READ THE SCRIPT BEFORE RUNNING & USE AT YOUR OWN RISK ALSO CHANGE ACCORDINGLY WHERE IT REQUIRES LIKE (locations/packages)